StefanVDWeide/flask-api-template/README.md

 * Authentication Functionality Using JWT
 * Basic Database Functionality Included (SQLite3)
 * Rate Limiting Functionality Based on Flask-Limiter For All The Routes In The Authentication Blueprint
+* Support for .env and .flaskenv files build in

 ### Application Structure